 There are two third-year courses in Geology.
 GLG 301 is held in the first semester and GLG 302 in the second semester.
 Credit for each course may be obtained separately and, in addition, an aggregate mark of at least 50% will be deemed to be equivalent to the year-long course GLG 3, provided that a candidate obtains the required sub-minimum in each component.
 No supplementary examinations will be offered for either course.
-Practical reports, essays, seminars, class tests, and field course reports, collectively comprise the class mark, which forms part of the final mark.
-A student may not register for GLG 301 before (a) first obtaining at least one second-year semester Geology course and having adequately performed in the other; (b) first obtaining the compulsory ancillary courses in Chemistry or Physics or Mathematics.
-Attendance in GLG 301 is required before a student may register for GLG 302.
+Practical reports, essays, seminars, class tests, and field course reports may contribute to the class mark, which forms part of the semester mark.

+Entrance requirements: A student may not register for GLG 301 before (a) first obtaining at least one second-year semester credit in Geology and having adequately performed in the other (ie a valid DP certificate); (b) first obtaining credit in the compulsory ancillary first year courses in Chemistry, Physics or Mathematics.